 James cannot speak, dress or feed himself (without assistance of a machine) and must use a wheelchair.
 His intellect has remained intact and he communicates through sophisticated eye-gaze equipment.
 He will however be dependent on others to enable him to carry out the most routine daily tasks for the rest of his life.

 The hospital finally admitted liability for the cause of James's cerebral palsy seven years after his birth.
 It took a further six years to fight for damages for James.
-The total compensation of £14.6m ordered by the High Court is the highest ever awarded in the UK and includes money to pay for all the family’s future needs.
+The total compensation of £14.6m ordered by the High Court is one of the highest awards for compensation in a cerebral palsy claim in the UK and includes money to pay for all the family’s future needs.

 Listen to James’ Story in this video.